Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 Lake Ifni lies within the Toubkal National Park, nestled at an altitude of approximately 2,295 meters (7,530 feet) above sea level.
 It rests in the Toubkal Massif, the same mountain range that holds Mount Toubkal, the highest peak in North Africa (4,167 meters).

-Located about 10 kilometers southwest of the village of Amsouzart, and roughly 70 kilometers from the city of Marrakesh, Lake Ifni is both remote and reachable — an oasis of calm within Morocco’s dramatic geography.
+Located about 10 kilometers southwest of the village of Amsouzart, and roughly 70 kilometers from the city of Marrakesh, Ifni Lake is both remote and reachable — an oasis of calm within Morocco’s dramatic geography.

 The lake stretches about 600 meters in length and reaches a depth of nearly 100 meters, depending on the season and snowmelt from the surrounding peaks.
 It is fed primarily by melting snow and seasonal rains, forming a shimmering pool of pure, icy-blue water.